sc-enigma/MD_ZIF7_TEMPO/README.md

     Calculates lattice vectors for each atom.
 All atoms for which at least one lattice vector coordinate is not in the corresponding interval are removed: bounds_a, bounds_b, bounds_c.
 For the remaining atoms, the adjacency is adjusted to ensure correct periodic boundary conditions.

 # system/tempo
+Topology of TEMPO

 # system/zif7
+Topology of ZIF7 + scripts for topology preparation

 # system/zif7_tempo
+Topology of TEMPO in ZIF7 + scripts for topology preparation

+# system/zif7_tempo_removed
+Topology of TEMPO in ZIF7 with removed linkers + scripts for topology preparation

+# system/zif7_tempo_CO2
+Topology of TEMPO in ZIF7 with absorbed CO2 molecules + scripts for topology preparation

 # mdp